aws-quickstart/cdk-eks-blueprints/README.md

 ### Usage

-Run the following command to install the dependency in your project.
+Run the following command to install the `cdk-eks-blueprint` dependency in your project.

 ```
 npm i @shapirov/cdk-eks-blueprint